Neutral / cushion / high arch

 - As an ideal trail running shoe for the winter season, the La Sportiva Tempesta GTX is versatile, lightweight, and convenient to use.
 This shoe is released the same time as another La Sportiva winter runner, the Uragano GTX.
 Both shoes have mostly the same construction, the only difference being the Uragano GTX having a 4-way stretch gaiter.
 The La Sportiva Tempesta GTX is built for neutral pronators.

-- A durable AirMesh coupled with a Gore-Tex® waterproofing membrane comprise the upper of the shoe, protecting the foot against harmful outdoor elements while also giving a comfortable in-shoe feel in both wet and dry conditions.
+- A durable AirMesh coupled with a Gore-Tex® waterproofing membrane comprises the upper of the shoe, protecting the foot against harmful outdoor elements while also giving a comfortable in-shoe feel in both wet and dry conditions.

 - An injection-molded ethylene-vinyl acetate (IMEVA) foam in the midsole gives the shoe sufficient underfoot cushioning, coupled with a thermoplastic polyurethane (TPU) stabilizer to maintain a steady ride.
 They are supported by an outsole unit made of a versatile sticky rubber designed to handle various surfaces effortlessly.
 The Saucony Peregrine 8, in comparison, uses a proprietary midsole material that offers shock absorption.

 La Sportiva Tempesta GTX size and fit